 Cocktails that Pack a Punch

-And lest we forget, Millennials like to socialize and bars and restaurants have incorporated the energy drinks and shots of their early college days into celebratory occasions and dining experiences.
+And least we forget, Millennials like to socialize and bars and restaurants have incorporated the energy drinks and shots of their early college days into celebratory occasions and dining experiences.

 Dave and Buster’s, the birthday party venue for many Millennials growing up, welcome them back once legal with the Raging Berry Bull that takes the power of Red Bull, vanilla vodka, lemonade and strawberry flavored ice cubes to a potent blast of berry flavor.